 You have the drive.
-Your experience and background have helped you advance so far.
-You’ve even made a habit of keeping in contact with colleagues from the past.
-But for some odd reason, you now find yourself at a point where you’re not seeing the results you’d hoped in your career.
+Your experience and background have helped you land some great jobs.
+You’ve grown your network and keep in contact with co-workers from the past.
+But for some reason, you now find yourself at a point where you’re not sure what’s next for you and your career.

 We’ve got three words for you: find a mentor.

-A mentor is that one person who will take you under his or her wing and guide you through all the trials and tribulations of your professional life.
-This person helps you improve the quality of your decisions, increases the breadth of your skills, and provides opportunities that wouldn’t likely be available otherwise.
+A mentor is that one person who will take you under his or her wing and guide you through all the ups and downs in your career.
+This person will help you make better decisions, increase your skills, and open the door to new opportunities.

-Unfortunately, many people aren’t sure exactly how to go about finding a mentor — and an ideal one, at that.
-They start there searching thinking they need a seasoned professional who’s been in the business for years.
-While this is often the case, your choice in mentor isn’t about age so much as who will best suit your needs — and suit your needs at that particular time.
+Unfortunately, many people don’t know how to find a mentor.
+They start their search thinking that they need a seasoned professional who’s been in the business for years.
+While this is often the case, your choice in mentor isn’t about age; it’s about who will best suit your needs.

 2. Look to those closest to you.

 When looking to fill the role of mentor, begin your search with family and friends before extending out into your network.
 For example, you may find someone perfect for you through a mutual friend or colleague.
 If you’re still unable to nail down a mentor, consider attending business associations in your area, joining community groups, or volunteering for nonprofit organizations.

 3. Set your expectations.

 Set some expectations for a mentor to help you focus on your need and narrow down your options.
 And once you find someone who agrees to mentor you, you’ll also be able to clearly explain what you need.
 The other person will then better understand the time commitment, topics for discussion, and goals for a successful mentorship.

 4. Be patient.